pratyushkiran/oppy-vs-zombie-mr-experience/README.md

 # Oppy vs Zombie MR Experience in Unity Game Engine

-Sure!
-I'll break down the steps described in the documentation for setting up a Mixed Reality experience in Unity using the Meta SDK, specifically for Meta Quest 3 and Quest Pro.
 The goal of the experience is to enable passthrough of the physical environment, understand the scene (i.e., mapping of real-world objects), and allow interactions between virtual objects and the physical world using Unity's tools and Meta's SDK.

 ### Steps Breakdown: